|Monday and Tuesday||9:30am to 5pm||Carlton St|

 The Early Life of Henry Moore display in the local studies area highlights one of Castleford's most famous sons.
 It is illustrated with objects from the beginning of his career as a world famous artist, including his sculpture 'Working Model for Draped Reclining figure'.

 It also includes his school friend Albert Wainwright's Castleford Sketchbook which records many of the places that Moore would have been familiar with when living in the town in the 1920s.

-Exhibitions and Events Leaflet contains details of events in all the District's museums, and our Wakefield Museums & Libraries Blog has all the latest news.
+'What's on' leaflet contains details of events in all the District's museums, and our Wakefield Museums & Libraries Blog has all the latest news.

 See our special Museum collections and find details of our

 Learning and activities at museums and castles.